joesteinkamp/design-knowledge-base/1_Framework/Toolkits/Design_Cycles_Toolkit/README.md

 ### Maximization
 - Improve a known process (aka, New Feature)
-- 2 or 3 Cycles
+- 2 or 3 Design Cycles
 - Potentially with a Discovery Cycle

 ### Optimization
 - Improve a specific part of a known solution
 - Optimize the user experience to create better outcomes
 - Smaller scope
-- 1 Cycle or Mini Cycle
+- 1 Design Cycle or 1 Mini Design Cycle

 ### Minimization
 - Improve a specific part of known solution